 - Above all, what is the basic physics behind the effect? - What extra potential and kinetic energy does a string need to take off?
-How does it correspond to the law of energy conservation in the system? - What is the structure of the string of beads?
-What are its relevant properties? (sizes and masses of beads? spacing between beads? average mass density or mass distribution?) - If the chain is infinitely long, is there a stable, reproducible regime of the motion?
-Is the phenomenon possible for a chain of a uniform mass distribution, i.e. a thread? - How to describe the relevant interactions between the beads?
-What are the important properties of the thread connecting the beads?
-Where is the center of masses of a falling chain, if this concept is applicable?
-How does the density distribution and the shape influence over the dynamics? - What initial conditions may influence on the results (position and orientation of the beaker? length of the protruding end? the exact technique of pulling out the end of the chain?)
-How long should be a "long" chain to observe the phenomenon? - How relevant are the properties of the beaker rim?
-How to describe their influence, if any?
+How does these values correspond to the total energy in the system and the laws of energy conservation? - What is the structure of the string of beads?
+What are its relevant properties? (elastic and other mechanical properties? average mass density or mass per unit length? sizes and masses of the beads? spacing between the beads? surface properties of the beads, e.g. the friction coefficients?) - If the chain is infinitely long, is there a stable, reproducible regime of the motion? - How to describe the relevant interactions between the beads?
+What are the important properties of the thread connecting the beads? - Where is the center of masses of a falling chain, if this concept is applicable?
+How does the density distribution and the shape influence over the dynamics? - How does the speed of the string change over time?
+How does it correspond to the moment of detachment? - What initial conditions may influence on the results? (position and orientation of the beaker? length of the protruding end? the exact technique of pulling out the end of the chain?)